(Note: the Newsletter can also be downloaded as a PDF.)

 Community at Christ Church:

-Monthly Drop-In Lunch and Open Church – 9th March
+Monthly Drop-In Lunch and Open Church – 13th April and 4th May

-On the second Sunday of each month, there will be a free soup, bread and cheese (or vegan alternative) lunch on the second Sunday of the month (next – 9th March) and keeping the church open during the afternoon.
-Please sign up on the list at the back of church if you’re able to help by making or serving soup, buying bread and cheese, etc. (expenses will be reimbursed), or welcoming visitors into church for a few hours in the afternoon – thank you!
+On the second Sunday of each month, there is a free soup, bread and cheese (or vegan alternative) lunch on the second Sunday of the month and we shall be keeping the church open during the afternoon.
+Please sign up on the list at the back of church if you’re able to help by making or serving soup, buying bread and cheese, etc. (expenses will be reimbursed).- Thank you!

 Allergies at Christ Church